tarangnsharma/pc_01/README.md

-# pc_01
+# pc_05
 ### Problem Statement:

-*You are working on an e-commerce website that is based on the flutter web, and clients want you to showcase products in rows if the website goes to tablet and mobile mode all products align to the next section.*
+*You are working on a Counter application that is based on flutter, where users increment the value by 10 on clicking the floating button.
+How to achieve this ?*

 **Which widget is required to achieve this Problem statement?**

-Test Case 1: `Wrap`
+Test Case 1: Use `int i = i * 10.`

-Test Case 2: `SingleChildScrollView` with `Row`
+Test Case 2: Use `floating action button` widget for button.